 The project officially began in May 2018, mainly out of Chemigraphic’s site in Crawley.
 A team of six Anthesis consultants, led by Mike Evans, project-managed the Chemigraphic design and implementation which included both the functional and technical consultancy as well as considerable testing.
 Supporting the Anthesis team was a specially selected Chemigraphic taskforce led by Technical Director Stewart Gadd and NPI & Sales Systems Manager Alex Cook.

 Completely hosted on the Microsoft Azure cloud, the 75 system users at Chemigraphic utilise core IFS modules: Supply Chain, Manufacturing, Projects, Financials, Warehousing, CRM, HR and Maintenance.
 Chemigraphic use handheld devices for warehousing data as well as using IFS Applications 10 for office-based enterprise applications, meaning the cloud-based nature of the system is ideal for its requirements.

 Stewart Gadd, Technical Director at Chemigraphic, comments: “Having used a number of old ERP systems and software packages, the rapidly growing nature of our business demanded that we implement a new and enhanced system to improve our operational efficiency and bring everything together into one core platform.
 The benefits are clear to both us as a business and our customers: it enables superior planning, better forecasting and enhanced capacity management, allowing us to do what we do better, faster and more flexibly.”

-“Delivering the first ever Partner-led Applications 10 project for a UK company is a huge achievement, both for our team and for Chemigraphic, and we look forward to continuing our work with Stewart, Alex and the team as they further embed the system within their business.”
+Tom Constantine concludes, “delivering the first ever Partner-led Applications 10 project for a UK company is a huge achievement, both for our team and for Chemigraphic, and we look forward to continuing our work with Stewart, Alex and the team as they further embed the system within their business.”